ethereum-oasis-op/baseline/README.md

 make reset-splunk
 ```

+### Ubuntu

-If you're on linux, run the commands directly.
+If you're on linux (only tested on Ubuntu 18), you have to run the commands directly.
 Make sure you have node.js v10 installed.
-If your docker users aren't set up and you need to use `sudo` to interact with docker, make sure you take that into account when running the commands below.
+If your docker users aren't set up and you need to use `sudo` to interact with docker (this is already added below), make sure you take that into account when running the commands below.

 To make:
 ```
-cd radish34 && \
+cd radish34
-npm ci && \
-cd messenger && npm ci && cd.. && \
-cd api && npm ci && cd.. && \
-cd deploy && npm ci && cd.. && \
-cd ui && npm ci && cd.. && \
-cd zkp && npm ci && cd.. && \
-cd contracts && npm ci && cd.. && \
+npm ci
+npm run postinstall
+npm run build:contracts
-docker-compose build && \
+sudo docker-compose build
-npm run setup
+sudo npm run setup
 ```

 To start: